-More than two years after the onset of a global pandemic, local governments must reexamine the array of critical services provided to our citizens and the means we have at our disposal to pay for them.
-State laws, local ordinances, tax structures, licenses and regulations will have to be reevaluated and re-tooled without sacrificing the overall quality of basic government services, including education, public health, and public safety.
+More than a two years into after the onset of a global pandemic, local governments must reexamine the array of critical services provided to our citizens and the means we have at our disposal to pay for them.
+State laws, local ordinances, tax structures, licenses and regulations will have to be re-evaluated and re-tooled without sacrificing the overall quality of basic government services, including education, public health, and public safety.